Johnston County Osteoarthritis Project — Pioneering Population Based Research

 Stability is of paramount importance in the life of a research study.
 The Johnston County Osteoarthritis Project has been continuously managed by the same research team, has benefited from the direction and oversight of the same Project Officer at the CDC, has had its radiographs read by a single musculoskeletal radiologist, and the majority of its interviewers and research clinic examiners have been with the study for a decade or more.

 Recently, the Johnston County Osteoarthritis Project received renewed funding from the CDC that extends to 2021.
-Plans are in the works to open enrollment in 2018 to new participants to address naturally-occurring attrition over the past two and a half decades.
-New enrollment will include a younger cohort of participants, starting at age 35, and White, African American, and for the first time, Hispanic men and women.
+Enrollment was opened in 2019 to new participants to address naturally-occurring attrition over the past two and a half decades.
+The new enrollment includes a younger cohort of participants, starting at age 35, and White, African American, and for the first time, Hispanic men and women.
+Learn more about the Johnston County Health Study, which is examining how osteoarthritis is related to other health conditions such as injury, obesity, diabetes, and heart disease, by visiting the study’s website.

 JoCoOA Leadership at UNC: